 Mr McPherson graduated with a Bachelor of Commerce from the University of Queensland and is a member of the Institute of Chartered Accountants in Australia.
-Mr McPherson has in excess of 15 years commercial experience, the last 8 years within the mineral resources sector for Australian and international companies.
+Mr McPherson has 20 years commercial experience, the last 9 years within the mineral resources sector for Australian and international companies.
 Mr McPherson has acted as Company Secretary for both ASX and TSX listed public companies.